 where the format of the xs:string value shall be the same as that defined in IETF RFC 6726 [1] for the value of the Expires attribute of an FDT-Instance element.

 This attribute defines the time when the associated resource becomes obsolete and is no longer needed by the Broadcaster Application.
-Receivers may elect to leave the resource within the ROUTE Cache or purge it whenever is convenient after the expiration date and time has been passed, depending on other cache management criteria.
+Receivers may elect to leave the resource within the Application Context Cache or purge it whenever is convenient after the expiration date and time has been passed, depending on other cache management criteria.
 Broadcaster Applications shall receive a 404 Not Found error when attempting to access content that has expired.

 Setting the Expires HTTP tag shall indicate that the broadcaster expects the associated element to remain in the cache until the expiration time has been reached regardless of whether the service or broadcast channel is currently tuned.
 However, the storage requirements of the active service take precedence over the Expires tag, so the receiver may be forced to delete elements prior to their Expires time to provide storage to the current service.
 The Broadcaster Application must be prepared to deal with the possibility that a resource may not be available.

-Note that for resources that are part of the Launch Package, the Broadcaster Application can assume that those files are available at startup and remain available if the Broadcaster Application is running regardless of the Expires time as described in Section 6.2.2.
+Note that for resources that are part of the Entry Package, the Broadcaster Application can assume that those files are available at startup and remain available if the Broadcaster Application is running regardless of the Expires time as described in Section 6.2.2.

 Broadcaster Application Signaling

 The ATSC 3.0 Receiver is responsible for retrieving the Broadcaster Application files and resources from the location and transport mechanism indicated by ATSC 3.0 application signaling [3].
-A service must be successfully selected and, for broadcast resources, where a relative URI is supplied, the Launch Package shall be completely available within the ROUTE Cache (Section 6.2.1) for the ATSC 3.0 Receiver to launch the Broadcaster Application.
+A service must be successfully selected and, for broadcast resources, where a relative URI is supplied, the Entry Package shall be completely available within the Application Context Cache (Section 6.2.1) for the ATSC 3.0 Receiver to launch the Broadcaster Application.
 For external broadband references where a full URL is provided, the URL supplied in the HTMLEntryPage@entryURL attribute for the Broadcaster Application section of the HELD [3] shall be launched directly.

 Broadcaster Application Launch